 Food Corporation of Bhutan Limited (FCBL) had diversified its business by engaging in trading of fast moving consumer goods (FMCG) at later part of 1997 to enhance revenue generation for supporting and sustaining the increasing social obligation and responsibilities.

 FCBL has Head Office at Phuntsholing supported by 3 regional offices at Gelephu, Phuentsholing and Sumdrup Jongkhar.
-It has 22 depots, 4 bulks, 4 retail outlets and 4 strategically located auction yards catering business and services to relevant clients across the country.
+It has 26 warehouses, 4 retail outlets and 4 strategically located auction yards catering business and services to relevant clients across the country.

 Some of the key areas of operations of FCBL are: